gebele/enm-ontoviewer/help.md

 ####Viewer
 The javascript plugin for visualisation process a json hash as response from the triple-store.
-In order to write correct sparql queries please mind this example:
+In order to write correct SPARQL queries please mind this example:

 ...
 { "root_name":   {"type": "literal", "value": "root"},